AckerlyXu/heima/articles/hdinsight/hdinsight-debug-tez-ui.md

 >
 >

-1. From the [Azure portal preview](https://portal.azure.cn), select your HDInsight cluster.
+1. From the [Azure Portal](https://portal.azure.cn), select your HDInsight cluster.
 From the top of the HDInsight blade, select the **Remote Desktop** icon.
 This will display the remote desktop blade

     ![Remote desktop icon](./media/hdinsight-debug-tez-ui/remotedesktopicon.png)
 2. From the Remote Desktop blade, select **Connect** to connect to the cluster head node.
 When prompted, use the cluster Remote Desktop user name and password to authenticate the connection.